Rental Bonds Policy

 In public or AHO housing, a bond can apply at the beginning of the tenancy or during the tenancy if one does not already exist.

-The intent of this policy is to outline how FACS manages rental bonds for FACS tenancies.
-The FACS Housing Ministerial Guidelines Rental Bonds 2018
+The intent of this policy is to outline how DCJ manages rental bonds for DCJ tenancies.
+The DCJ Housing Ministerial Guidelines Rental Bonds 2018

 2.Scope 3.Policy statement